2025 First Stand Tournament: Impact

 Although Fearless Draft was initially intended for just the first split of the season and the First Stand Tournament, it was announced prior to the First Stand final on 16 March 2025 that it would be adopted for the rest of the 2025 competitive calendar, including the Mid-Season Invitational and World Championship.
+Fearless Draft was also confirmed for the entirety of the 2026 season.